MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part5-inquiries-reports.md

 ![screenshot](media/POage225.jpg)

-2. From the Items list, select Item (your item number) or Vendor Item (your vendor’s item number).
+2. From the Items list, select Item (your item number) or Vendor Item (your vendor's item number).

 3. Select All to view all items or select a range of items.